GASLIGHT DREAMS

 Danny Campbell - trumpet

-Jason Swagler - alto and soprano saxophones
+Jason Swagler - alto saxophones

-Bennett Wood - saxophone
+Bennett Wood - tenor saxophone

 Adam Maness - piano